1099-INT: Reporting Interest Income

 • Interest as part of damages or legal settlements

-A significant change for 2025: businesses must file electronically if they're filing 10 or more information returns (down from the previous threshold of 250).
+Businesses must now file electronically if they're filing 10 or more information returns (down from the previous threshold of 250).
 This lower threshold means more businesses will need to e-file their forms.

 space import